More Than A Decade Ago, A Reporter In Virginia Was Found Murdered. Did Her Job Play A Part Or Was It At Former Partner?

 In 2018, new details were released in the investigation and a man that used to date Greenhalgh was heard arguing with her the night before she was killed, according to the Loudon Times.

 The man also had significant injuries when he spoke to the police, but he attributed them to martial arts training.
-He had also deleted conversations from his laptop, police said and reported by the Times.
+He had also deleted conversations from his laptop, police said, the Times reported.

 The former acquaintance denied involvement in Greenhalgh’s death and has not been charged in connection to her murder.

-This year marked 10 years since Greenhalgh’s death and police still hope to solve the cold case.
-A reward of up to $5,000 is being offered and anyone with information is asked to contact the sheriff’s office at (540) 347-3300.
+Despite over 11 years passing since Greenhalgh’s death, investigators still hope to solve the cold case.
+A reward is being offered, and anyone with information is asked to contact the sheriff’s office at (540) 347-3300.

 Become a Front Page Detective